Natour-Mazen/Morpion_Project/README.md

 ======================ENGLIISH=====================
-* We are 4 students from the University of Poitiers and we have a subject where we have to carry out a project independently, the subject is the game of Morpion (tic tac toe) but in XL version.
+* Students from the University of Poitiers, we have a subject where we have to carry out a project independently, the subject is the game of Morpion (tic tac toe) but in XL version.
 * On this Github we update the different versions of the project with changelogs for each version.
 Each version contains the code as well as explanations on it but this is only in French unfortunately.